 - General Studies- III- Economic Development, Bio-diversity, Environment, and Disaster Management

 For the Civil service main examination, candidates should go into detail.
-Knowing the facts and figures does not help you to write a good answer in the Civil services Main examination.
+Knowing the facts and figures does not help you to write a good answer in the UPSC Mains Examinations.
 One should analyze in detail using the keywords.
 The candidate should be able to relate the news with syllabus and interlink with socio-economic- ecological and geopolitics spheres.

 - Evolution of deep-sea mining in India